The CMD shell, START and RUNAS commands have no built-in options to elevate or run individual commands 'As Admin' (elevated).

 The undocumented environment variable __COMPAT_LAYER can be used to lower the ExecutionLevel to RunAsInvoker

 The example above will run REGEDIT using the user's native permissions, attempting to modify any protected area of the registry (such as HKLM) within this session will produce an error.
+Without this, by default Regedit will run elevated.

 “A man in public life expects to be sneered at – it is the fault of his elevated situation, and not of himself” ~ Charles Dickens